The Square

 How Life Works Here

 The Square is located in Chichester, near South Harting, West Sussex.
 Crime levels are below the local average (78 incidents in 12 months).
 Most everyday needs — supermarkets, pharmacies, and cafés — are within a reasonable walk.
+The closest is Harting Post Office (post office, 58m).
 The nearest transport stop is 9m away (bus).
 Rail links may require a connecting journey.
 The median property price is £360,000, with a slight decline of 6% over five years.
 Based on 25 transactions recorded since 2014.
 The local area has a moderate population.
-The profile suggests appeal to both retirees and families.
-Overall, this street scores 56 out of 100 for liveability, placing it in the top 1% within its district.
+The profile suggests appeal to both young professionals and retirees.
+Overall, this street scores 58 out of 100 for liveability, placing it in the top 5% within its district.

 Nearby Services (5 km)